Ada for the curious

 raise Timestamp_Is_In_The_Past with "Input timestamp cannot be in the past";

 That’s it.
 For basic exceptions, this is arguably all you need.
-(TODO: hierarchies you probably want)
+(With the exception of an error hierarchy maybe.)

 The ecosystem and community